Does one of these scenarios sound familiar?:

 “What if my niche doesn’t work as well as others?”

 Those are legitimate questions.
-It’s to be expected that someone who’s been in your industry 5, 10, 15 years will have more knowledge and experience than you.
-So, don’t compare yourself to them.
+It’s to be expected that someone in your industry 5, 10, 15 years will have more knowledge and experience than you.
+So, please don’t compare yourself to them.
 Don’t compare yourself to anyone.

 People in every industry have a gift to offer…